pamella-miranda/python_scripts/README.md

-# python_scripts
+# Python scripts
-Scripts written in Python.
+Here you can find scripts written in Python.

 In the beginning of each script you will find how to run it.